Herbert Schoen: Coaching career

 Schoen became the new coach of the reserve team of BFC Dynamo in 1974.
 BFC Dynamo II played in the second tier DDR-Liga at the time.
 The team finished the 1974-75 DDR-Liga B as runner-up.
 The reserve teams of the 14 DDR-Oberliga clubs were no longer allowed to participate in the DDR-Liga after the 1975-76 season.
 The Next Generation Oberliga (Nachwuchsoberliga) (de) was introduced instead.
 The reserve teams of the 14 DDR-Oberliga clubs would now have to continue in the Next Generation Oberliga or the third tier Bezirksliga.
-Youth teams of the 14 DDR-Oberliga clubs were all were eligible to start in the 1976-77 Next Generation Oberliga.
+Youth teams of the 14 DDR-Oberliga clubs were all eligible to start in the 1976-77 Next Generation Oberliga.
 BFC Dynamo II joined the Next Generation Oberliga as youth team.
 Schoen continued as coach of BFC Dynamo II in the Next Generation Oberliga until 1981.

 Later life

 Schoen remained involved in BFC Dynamo and an active member of the club into old age.
 Schoen died in 2014 at the age of 84.